dreamside-digital/core-web/outstatic/content/pages/home.md

 infographic: "/images/core-infographic-QxMj.svg"
 ---

-# We are fundraising professionals dedicated to diversifying your revenue streams.
+# The funding you need is within reach.
+We can make the connection.

-We are collaborative and implement healthy, dynamic resource development programs.
+Core is a relationship-driven organization that can transform your fundraising program in any way you need, on your terms, to help you realize your vision.